vincentleooo/analytics-edge-data-comp/README.md

 ### For code submission on eDimension

 We did not include the actual model that was produced by the code due to its size (~1.4 GB).
 The model can be found on [Google Drive](https://drive.google.com/drive/folders/1WQumb-2VD9DelqRvd5IA45li4ufyp6zT?usp=sharing).
 You will need to download the whole folder and reference that folder's name when importing the model.
+There is no need to download this unless the exact predictions need to be reproduced.
+Training on a Ryzen 9 3900X and RTX 2060 took less than 10 minutes at three epochs.

 ### Overview